caldana20/referral_sys/DEPLOYMENT.md

 - `CLIENT_URL` should be your production domain (e.g., `https://referrals.yourcleaningangels.com`)
 - **DO NOT** use `http://localhost:5173` in production - that's only for development
 - The frontend runs on port 5173 in development, but in production it's built and served via Nginx on port 80/443
+- `SENDGRID_FROM_EMAIL` must be a verified sender email in your SendGrid account
+- Get your SendGrid API key from: SendGrid Dashboard > Settings > API Keys

 Save and exit (Ctrl+X, then Y, then Enter)